-Born in Underwood on December 6th, 1908, Charles Browmar Harris was a right hand batsman and right-arm medium-pace bowler.
+Born in Underwood on 6 December 1908, Charles Bowmar Harris was a right hand batsman and right-arm medium-pace bowler.

 The Nottingham Journal wrote: 'When on Saturday I arrived at Trent Bridge for the Yorkshire match, I found the Nottinghamshire team selectors in difficulties, for with only five minutes or so remaining before the start of play, they were still concerned with the problem of choosing the side.
-Larwood, Stapes and Gunn, it appeared, were all on the injured list and unable to play.
+Larwood, Staples and Gunn, it appeared, were all on the injured list and unable to play.
 Payton and Keeton were still unfit and the services of Matthews were also unavailable."
-Despite this terribly weak position Nottinghamshire managed to draw the match and Harris, coming in at No. 8 made 6 not out.
-His only other game of 1928 was the final match at Cardiff when he played for Sam Staples who had sciatica.
+Despite this terribly weak position Nottinghamshire managed to draw the match; Harris, coming in at No 8, made 6 not out.
+His only other game of 1928 was the final match at Cardiff when he replaced Sam Staples who had sciatica.

 In the Championship season of 1929, Harris made a solitary appearance but failed to score and in 1930 his efforts were entirely confined to the Second team, though he was also playing for Gainsborough Britannia in the Bassetlaw League.

-Harris partnership with Keeton began in 1932.
-The famous pair opened together for the first time in the second innings of the first game of the campaign versus Sussex.
-When George Gunn suffered his tragic injury in the second game, Harris slipped into his place as Keeton's permanent partner.
-They would go onto make 45 three figure opening stands.
+Charlie Harris's now famous partnership with Walter Keeton began in 1932 - they opened together for the first time in the second innings of the first game of the campaign versus Sussex.
+When George Gunn suffered injury in the second game, Harris slipped into his place as Keeton's permanent partner; they would go on to make 45 three-figure opening stands.

-It was not until June 3rd, 1933 that Harris scored his first hundred in important cricket.
-He chose a suitably important occasion for this milestone, the Whitsuntide match against Surrey in making 132 out of 267, in front of a crowd of 11,000.
+It was not until June 1933 that Harris scored his first hundred in important cricket.
+He chose a suitable occasion for this milestone, the Whitsuntide match against Surrey, making 132 out of 267 in front of a crowd of 11,000.

-He failed to score a single hundred in 1935 but still scored 1,700 runs with an average of 37.15 Six others made 1,000 that year without a century, but all had averages under 30.
+He failed to score a century in 1935 yet still scored 1,700 runs with an average of 37.15; six others made 1,000 that year without a century, but all had averages under 30.
 Keeton was absent for half the summer, so that Harris's utter dependability was of even more value to the team.

-The war found Harris playing for Yeadon with considerable success in the Bradford League and in 1946 he returned to Trent bridge staff.
-The first post-war summer was a poor batting one for Nottinghamshire, who relied heavily on Keeton and Harris for their runs, the pair duly produced them.
+The war found Harris playing for Yeadon, with considerable success, in the Bradford League and in 1946 he returned to Trent Bridge staff.
+The first post-war summer was a poor batting one for Nottinghamshire, who relied heavily on Keeton and Harris for runs, which the partnership duly produced.

-Against Worcetershire he surprised everyone by coming on as a fourth change and taking 5 wickets for 19 - his bowling which had been almost dormant for a decade and a half came briefly back into the headlines.
+Against Worcetershire that season, he surprised everyone by coming on as a fourth change bowler and taking 5 wickets for 19 - bowling which had been almost dormant for a decade and a half came briefly back into the headlines.

-During 1949, Simpson took over as Keeton's opening partner and Harris generally came at no. 5, illness again prevented him from appearing in several matches.
+During 1949, Simpson took over as Keeton's opening partner and Harris generally came at no 5, illness again prevented him from appearing in several matches.
 In 1950, his last full year, he saved the side versus Somerset at Weston.
-Three wickets had gone for 15, when Harris arrived to make 88 in a stay of 190 minutes.
-His great innings was against Hampshire when he was restored to open the innings and carried his bat out of the highest total of his career - 239* - the next best innings was 48.
+Three wickets had gone for 15 when Harris arrived to make 88 in a stay of 190 minutes.
+His greatest innings was against Hampshire when he was restored to open the innings and carried his bat out of the highest total of his career - 239no, the next best innings was 48.

-His final first-class match for Nottinghamshire was against Hampshire at Trent Bridge starting July 11th, 1951.
-He scored 18,823 first class runs in 362 games for Nottinghamshire.
+His final First-Class match for Nottinghamshire was against Hampshire at Trent Bridge in July 1951.
+He scored 18,823 First-Class runs in 362 games for Nottinghamshire.
 He also took 196 wickets at an average of 42.83.

-Harris died in Nottingham on 8th August, 1954.
-One of the most cheerful and companionable of cricketers his loss a the early age of 45 was deeply mourned.
+Charlie Harris died in Nottingham on 8 August, 1954.
+One of the most cheerful and companionable of cricketers, his loss a the early age of 45 was deeply mourned.